 Section 16(a) of the Exchange Act requires the Company's officers and directors, and persons who own more than ten percent of a registered class of the Company's equity securities, to file reports of ownership and changes in ownership with the SEC.
 Such officers, directors and ten-percent stockholders are also required by SEC rules to furnish the Company with copies of all forms that they file pursuant to Section 16(a).
-Based solely on its review of the copies of such forms received by it, or written representations from certain reporting persons, the Company believes that during fiscal 2005, the Company's executive officers and directors complied with all applicable filing requirements.
+During 2006, Dr. Gussin, Mr. Loucks and Mr. Robertson each filed a Form 4 on November 13, 2006 for options granted on September 15, 2006.
+Based solely on its review of the copies of such forms received by it, or written representations from certain reporting persons, the Company believes that, with the above noted exceptions, during fiscal 2006, the Company's executive officers and directors complied with all other applicable filing requirements.